-The national recommendation score, the international recommendation score, the patient satisfaction score (when available) and the KPI score (when available) were used to calculate a preliminary hospital score.
-This score was presented to a newly formed expert board as well as a medical journalist and his network for validation.
+The national recommendation score, the international recommendation score, the patient satisfaction score and the KPI score (when available) were used to calculate a preliminary hospital score.
+This score was presented to the expert board as well as a medical journalist and his network for validation.

-2.2 Validation by the Expert Board
+2.3 Validation by the Expert Board